-If you are experiencing any of the symptoms above, talk to your doctor right away, especially if you know or suspect that you’ve been exposed to asbestos.
+If you are experiencing any of the symptoms above, talk to your doctor right away, especially if you think you’ve been exposed to asbestos.

-Pleural mesothelioma is caused by exposure to asbestos, a carcinogen that was used in numerous applications, such as insulation, fireproofing sprays, and construction materials.
-Once asbestos fibers are inhaled or ingested, they become lodged in the lining of the chest and lungs.
+Pleural mesothelioma is caused by exposure to asbestos – a cancer-causing fiber that was used in insulation, fireproofing sprays, construction materials, and more.
+Once asbestos fibers are inhaled or ingested, they become lodged in the lining chest or abdominal cavities.

-Over several years, these fibers cause inflammation and scarring within the area around the lungs, known as the pleura.
-The cells of the mesothelium, a membrane formed around internal body cavities, mutate and form malignant tumors.
-Today, asbestos exposure is still a problem in many commercial, residential, and school buildings.
-The military also commonly used the mineral.
+Over several years, these fibers cause inflammation and scarring.
+Then, the cells of the mesothelium (a membrane formed around internal body cavities) mutate and form malignant tumors.
+Today, asbestos exposure is still a problem in many commercial, residential, and school and military buildings.

 How Is Pleural Mesothelioma Diagnosed?

-Because of the long latency period, It takes decades for pleural mesothelioma to manifest after initial asbestos exposure.
-You will likely have to recall where you were exposed to asbestos with your doctor, so that they can collect necessary information in the diagnosis process.
-It is important to see a doctor as soon as symptoms develop because pleural mesothelioma is usually diagnosed after tumors have started to spread.
+Because of the long latency period without symptoms, it takes decades for pleural mesothelioma to manifest after initial exposure.
+For those who have been exposed to asbestos, it’s vital to tell your doctor.
+With this information, they prescribe the correct tests in the diagnosis process.
+As such, it is important to see a doctor as soon as symptoms develop.

 Common ways a doctor may diagnose pleural mesothelioma include:

-A series of imaging tests usually start the diagnostic process.
-Lower-resolution images such as X-rays start the process, working up to higher-resolution images such as CAT scans, PET scans, and MRIs.
+- Imaging tests – A series of imaging tests usually start the diagnostic process.
+Lower-resolution images such as X-rays are first before working up to higher-resolution images such as CAT scans, PET scans, and MRIs.
 The images can show pleural thickening, fluid building, tumors, and irregularities in lung size, illustrating signs of mesothelioma.

-After imaging tests, blood tests are used to test indications of mesothelioma.
-The blood tests examine mesothelin-related proteins to find protein biomarkers, such as antigen 125 and fibulin-3, often present in mesothelioma cancer cells.
+- Blood tests – Blood tests look for specific protein biomarkers (such as antigen 125 and fibulin-3) often present in mesothelioma cancer cells.
 MesoMark® was the first approved in 2007, making it the first blood test to be used for mesothelioma diagnosis.

-A cytology test is a procedure that removes fluid or tissue from the tumor through a needle to determine the presence of the disease.
-Biopsies allow doctors to determine what cell type is present in the tumor and where the cancer has spread, if applicable.
-Mesothelioma patients typically have biopsies to treat fluid present in the chest cavity.
+- Biopsies – A cytology test is a procedure that removes fluid or tissue from the tumor through a needle to determine the presence of the disease.
+Biopsies allow doctors to determine what cell type is present in the tumor and where the cancer has spread.
+Also, patients typically have biopsies to remove excess fluid from the chest cavity.

 Common biopsy procedures used for diagnosing pleural mesothelioma:

-Patients experiencing fluid buildup, called pleural effusion, between their lungs and chest have this procedure.
-A needle inserted into the chest cavity collects pleural fluid and tissue.
+- Pleural biopsy – Patients experiencing fluid buildup, called pleural effusion, between their lungs and chest have this procedure.
+A needle is inserted into the chest cavity to collect pleural fluid and tissue.
 This biopsy checks for the presence and extent of mesothelioma.

-Similar to a pleural biopsy, this test collects pleural fluid from the chest with a needle.
-It also relieves discomfort caused by the excess of buildup, serving as a palliative (pain relief) treatment.
+- Thoracentesis – Similar to a pleural biopsy, this test collects pleural fluid from the chest with a needle.
+It also relieves the discomfort caused by the buildup.

-This procedure involves a camera that the doctor uses to see inside the chest cavity while taking a diagnostic sample and drain excess fluid.
-The camera is inserted through a small incision in the chest cavity.
+- Thoracoscopy – This procedure involves a camera to see inside the chest cavity while taking a diagnostic sample and drain excess fluid.
+The camera is inserted through a small incision in the chest.

-In this biopsy, a camera is used to examine the mediastinum, the space behind the breastbone.
-The purpose of this test is to see if the mesothelioma has spread to the lymph nodes around the mediastinum.
+- Mediastinoscopy – A camera is used to examine the mediastinum (i.e., the space behind the breastbone).
+The purpose of this test is to see if tumors have spread to the lymph nodes around the mediastinum.

-This is a surgical procedure used for diagnostic purposes.
+- Thoracotomy – This is a surgical procedure used for diagnostic purposes.
 During the process, the surgeon collects a sample of the tumor from the chest cavity.
-Patients may also use this treatment to remove as much of the tumor as possible.
+Patients may also use this treatment to remove as many tumors as possible.

 The stages of pleural mesothelioma range from 1 to 4.
 There are three different staging systems (TNM, Butchart, and Brigham).
 Most mesothelioma doctors use the TNM system to determine the stage.
 Other types of mesothelioma (peritoneal and pericardial) aren’t common enough to have a formal staging system.

 The TNM system uses the size and extent of the tumor to determine the stage of cancer.
-Further, the “T” represents the tumor, the “N” represents whether the cancer has reached the lymph nodes, and the “M” represents the presence and extent of metastasis, which is the spread of cancer to other parts of the body.
+The “T” represents the tumor, the “N” represents whether the cancer has reached the lymph nodes, and the “M” represents the presence and extent of metastasis (which is the spread of cancer to other parts of the body).

 TNM staging system for pleural mesothelioma:

-The tumor is still localized to one side of the body but is spreading into the lung or diaphragm on that side.
-The cancer starts extending into nearby lymph nodes.
-There is no distant metastasis.
+- Stage 2: The tumor is still localized to one side of the body but is spreading into the lung or diaphragm on that side.
+Cancer starts extending into nearby lymph nodes but no distant metastasis.

-The tumor is still confined to one side of the body and spreads more extensively to the lymph nodes, chest wall, heart space, or diaphragm.
+- Stage 3: The tumor is still confined to one side of the body and spreads more extensively to the lymph nodes, chest wall, heart lining, or diaphragm.
 Doctors may still be able to surgically remove the primary tumor.

-The primary tumor is no longer localized or resectable.
-Metastasis has likely affected organs in other areas of the body.
-The cancer has likely reached the lymphatic system, which is used to fight unwanted materials through white blood cells.
+- Stage 4: The primary tumor is no longer localized or removable.
+Metastasis has affected organs in other areas of the body.
+Cancer has likely reached the lymphatic system, which is used to fight unwanted materials through white blood cells.

 Because the cancer is so complex, patients react differently to treatment options.
 The average life expectancy for pleural mesothelioma patients is between 8 and 21 months.